 Please take this quick survey to let us know what programs and events

 you would like to see in the Park!

 What goes into keeping 550-acres of park and lake open for the public?
 A lot of hard work.
 Five miles of trail and bridges must be kept clear of debris and maintained for thousands of walkers and runners who use the Noland Trail each year, despite generous support of the Noland Foundation and family.
 The Museum grounds crew works year-round to cultivate the extensive native flora and to make sure benches, mile markers, and handicap access are available for park patrons.
 We need your help in preserving this community treasure.

 A Fitting History

-Created in 1930 by Museum founder Archer Huntington, The Mariners’ Museum Park is the largest privately maintained park open to the public for free in America.
-Highlights include Lake Maury, named for Virginia’s own Matthew Fontaine Maury, the famed 19th century oceanographer.
+Created in 1930 by Museum founder Archer Huntington, The Mariners’ Museum Park is the largest privately maintained park open to the public for free in America with The Mariners’ Lake as one of many highlights of the Park.
 In 1990, Lloyd U. Noland, Jr., approached the Museum with the offer to finance the creation of a walking trail in the Park.

 Since the Trail’s dedication in 1991, the Noland Family has provided significant support for its maintenance and repair.
 The five-mile Trail, a popular walking and running destination, features fourteen wooden footbridges.
 The famed Lions Bridge is another stunning Park landmark, noted for its four lion statues created by the Museum founder’s wife, Anna Hyatt Huntington.